The large-scale environment of thermonuclear and core-collapse supernovae: Discussion Conclusions

 \section{Discussion \& Conclusions}

-We have performed the first study of the large-scale environments of SNIa and CCSN populations in the low redshift Universe, and compared the results with a reference galaxy sample at $0<z<0.036$.
+We have performed a study of the large-scale environments of SNIa and CCSN populations in the low redshift Universe, and compared the results with a reference galaxy sample at $0<z<0.036$.
 We found with high significance that SNeIa and CCSNe are clustered, with the level of clustering being similar for both SN types.
-We showed that the ZTF SN survey traces the same LSS structures as galaxy surveys, albeit with limited statistics.
+We found an $\sim11\sigma$ detection of clustering of SNeIa in voids, $\sim7\sigma$ in sheets, $\sim9\sigma$ in filaments and $\sim5\sigma$ in knots, by comparing the SNIa web-type fractions with the corresponding volume fractions.
+We showed that the ZTF SN survey traces the same LSS structures as galaxy surveys.
 We further found that SNe and galaxies, when used as tracers of the LSS, primarily trace sheets and filaments.
 We also showed that SNeIa are biased tracers of the mass distribution in the observed volume.
+In particular, we find that the fraction of SNIa is lower (higher) than the mass fraction in knots (sheets), an effect which we attribute to a density-dependence of the baryonic to dark matter ratio.